ethereum/consensus-specs/specs/phase0/deposit-contract.md

 ## Staking deposit contract

 The initial deployment phases of Ethereum proof-of-stake are implemented without consensus changes to the existing Ethereum proof-of-work chain.
 A deposit contract at address `DEPOSIT_CONTRACT_ADDRESS` is added to the Ethereum proof-of-work chain defined by the [chain-id](https://eips.ethereum.org/EIPS/eip-155) -- `DEPOSIT_CHAIN_ID` -- and the network-id -- `DEPOSIT_NETWORK_ID` -- for deposits of ETH to the beacon chain.
-Validator balances will be withdrawable to the execution-layer in a followup fork after the Merge.
+Validator balances will be withdrawable to the execution-layer in a followup fork after Bellatrix fork.

 _Note_: See [here](https://chainid.network/) for a comprehensive list of public Ethereum chain chain-id's and network-id's.